Leave It to Beaver (film): Plot

-After the grounding, Beaver skips football practice and studies; and Wally spends time with Karen, who breaks up with him after reuniting with her ex-boyfriend, Kyle.
-Beaver goes into the city and gets hit by a truck but is unharmed.
-He encounters the boy who stole his bike.
-The boy, who is Kyle's younger brother, challenges him, as a way of getting his bike back, to climb up to a gigantic coffee mug atop the local cafe, which Beaver falls into and can't get out of.
-The fire department and Ward help get him down, Ward realizing he may be under too much pressure.
-Ward had found out about him skipping football practice and says he can quit the team; but he rejoins it.
-During the last game, he catches the ball and scores a touchdown, while chasing after his stolen bike.
-At the Mayfield Festival, he again encounters the boy and chases him.
-Kyle trips Beaver to help his brother escape, and Wally retaliates by pushing Kyle into a tub of fudge.
-Karen is also put off by Kyle's bullying and leaves him for Wally.
-Beaver uses a concession stand to block the boy's way, causing him to fly across a judges' table of pies set up to be judged and into an entire cart of them, resulting in Beaver getting his bike back.
+After the grounding, Beaver has his first football game, but it ends poorly when he is tricked into passing the ball to a kid on the opposing team, whom he remembered as a friend from summer camp.
+Beaver begins falling behind in class and Miss Landers asks Beaver to stay after school to help him with his studies, which Beaver uses as an opportunity to skip football practice, though he doesn't tell his parents he's doing so.
+Wally and Karen kiss at a party and begin spending time together.
+However, Karen breaks up with Wally after reuniting with her ex-boyfriend, Kyle.
+One day after school, Beaver encounters the boy who stole his bike.
+The boy, who is Kyle's younger brother, challenges him, as a way of getting it back, to climb up to a gigantic coffee mug atop the local cafe, which he falls into and can't get out of.
+At the same time, Ward finds out that Beaver has been skipping football.
+After being alerted by police, the fire department and Ward help get Beaver down from the cup.
+Ward realizes that Beaver may be under too much pressure and says he can quit the football team, but he rejoins it.
+During the next game, he catches the ball and scores a touchdown, while chasing after his stolen bike.
+As Beaver chases the boy through the Mayfield Festival, Kyle trips Beaver to help his brother escape, and Wally retaliates by pushing Kyle into a tub of fudge.
+Karen is put off by Kyle's bullying and sprays whipped cream on his head.
+Karen then leaves Kyle for Wally.
+Beaver uses an ice cream cart to block the boy's way, causing him to fly across a judges' table of pies set up to be judged and into an entire cart of them, resulting in Beaver getting his bike back.
 At home, Ward sees him polishing it, tells him that it would be safer if it stays in the house, and, at his request, reads him a bedtime story.